UP-RS-ESP/DEM-KZP/KZ-Topo-Picker/Readme (Case Conflict).md

-# DEM-KZP
+# DEM-Topo-Picker (DEM-KZP)
 Digital Elevation Model (DEM) and KnickZone Picker (KZP) processing

-Code developed by Al Neely and Bodo Bookhagen 10/12/2015, significantly modified March-May 2016, and May 2017
+Code developed by Al Neely and Bodo Bookhagen 10/12/2015, significantly modified March-May 2016, and July 2017

 The code has been tested with Matlab R2012b, R2014b and R2015b, R2016b, R2017a.
 It requires the Statistical Toolbox, the Topotoolbox, and export_fig (see below).
 If the Curve Fitting
 Toolbox is available, it will be used (_smooth_).
 If no Curve Fitting Toolbox is available, _sgolayfilt_ is used (with similar and comparable results).
+It has been tested on Windows 7, Windows 10, and Ubuntu 16.04 LTS.

-*Installation*
+## Installation

 Before running the code and taking advantage of all feautres (i.e., high-resolution figures and projected shapefile), you will need to